HackYourFuture-CPH/corona-hack/README.md

 ## Picking a winner
-Sherry List will be responsible for the panel that will pick the best idea based on these three criteria
+Sherry List will be responsible for the panel that will pick the best idea based on these three criteria.
+And **yes** there will be prices!

 ### Originality
 The project needs to create new solutions or apply existing solutions in a new, innovative way.